Campaign for Fiscal Equity

 Small Cities Lawsuit

 - 2015: A follow-up lawsuit involving eight small cities called Maisto v.
 State of New York, aka the Small Cities Lawsuit, was heard in court in Albany.
 The case involves: Niagara Falls, Jamestown, Utica, Kingston, Port Jervis, Poughkeepsie, Newburgh and Mount Vernon.
-The districts are now awaiting a verdict.
+The districts are now awaiting appeal.

 - To read more about the Small Cities Lawsuit, click here.